RebeccaMooneyham/online-registration-form/README.md

 # online-registration-form
-Practice making a form using HTML and CSS
+Treehouse Techdegree project: Online Registration Form.
+The main focus of this mobile-first responsive layout was to practice building a form.
+This was done using HTML and CSS.